 The property, affairs and business of our company are under the general management of our Board of Directors as provided by the laws of the State of Tennessee and our Bylaws.
-We have standing Audit, Compensation and Nominating Committees of the Board of Directors.
-The separately designated standing Audit Committee has been operating in accordance with section 3(a)(58)(A) of The Securities Exchange Act of 1934, as amended, or the Exchange Act.
-The Board of Directors held three meetings during fiscal 2012.
-Each director attended 100% of the aggregate of the total meetings of the Board.
-Each director also attended all meetings held by all committees of the Board on which such director served during fiscal 2012 with one exception.
+We have standing Audit, Compensation and Governance & Nominating Committees of the Board of Directors.
+The separately designated standing Audit Committee has been operating in accordance with section 3(a) (58) (A) of The Securities Exchange Act of 1934, as amended, or the Exchange Act.
+The Board of Directors held four meetings during fiscal 2013.
+Each director attended 100% of the aggregate of the total meetings of the Board with one exception.
+Each director also attended all meetings held by all committees of the Board on which such director served during fiscal 2013.
 The Company currently has no formal policy with respect to the attendance of members of the Board of Directors at annual meetings.
-Each director attended our 2012 Annual Meeting.
+Each director attended our 2013 Annual Meeting with one exception.